When Does Adaptation Win? Scaling Laws for Meta-Learning in Quantum Control: Related Work

 \section{Related Work}

-\textbf{Meta-learning theory.} Gradient-based meta-learning algorithms such as model-agnostic meta-learning (MAML)~\citep{finn2017maml} and its first order variant (FOMAML) ~\citep{nichol2018} learn initializations enabling rapid per-task adaptation.
-Theoretical analyses establish convergence guarantees under smoothness and PL conditions~\citep{karimi2016pl, fallah2020convergence}, but do not address \emph{when} adaptation outperforms non-adaptive policies or how gains scale with task variance. \citet{deleu2018effects} show that adaptation can \emph{decrease} performance when task variance is insufficient, highlighting the need for predictive criteria; this is precisely the gap our scaling laws address.
+\textbf{Meta-learning.} Meta-learning algorithms such as model-agnostic meta-learning (MAML)~\citep{finn2017maml} and its first-order variant (FOMAML) ~\citep{nichol2018} learn initializations enabling per-task adaptation.
+Theoretical analyses establish convergence guarantees under smoothness and PL conditions~\citep{karimi2016pl, fallah2020convergence} but do not address \emph{when} adaptation outperforms non-adaptive policies or how gains scale with task variance. \citep{deleu2018effects} show that adaptation can \emph{decrease} performance when task variance is limited, highlighting the need for predictive criteria: the gap our scaling laws address.

 \textbf{Task landscape conditions.} Recent analysis of MAML~\citep{collins2022task} characterizes when it outperforms non-adaptive learning, showing that gains require sufficient task diversity and geometric separation between optima.
-Our work builds on this by deriving quantitative scaling laws predicting the \emph{magnitude} of adaptation gains as a function of task variance $\sigma^2_\tau$ and validating on physically-grounded systems where $\sigma^2_\tau$ corresponds to measurable device heterogeneity.
+Our work builds on this by deriving quantitative scaling laws predicting the \emph{magnitude} of adaptation gains as a function of task variance $\sigma^2_\tau$, where $\sigma^2_\tau$ corresponds to measurable device heterogeneity.

-\textbf{Quantum control.} GRAPE~\citep{khaneja2005optimal} optimizes pulses via differentiable dynamics but provides no finite-time adaptation guarantees: each new device requires re-optimization from scratch.
+\textbf{Quantum control.} GRAPE~\citep{khaneja2005optimal} optimizes pulses via differentiable dynamics but provides no finite-time adaptation guarantees; each new device requires re-optimization from scratch.
 RL approaches~\citep{Bukov2018, Niu2019, Ernst2025} learn device-specific policies but lack theoretical guarantees on when adaptation outperforms non-adaptive baselines.
 At the circuit level, AlphaTensor-Quantum~\citep{ruiz2024quantum} applies RL to minimize T-gate counts, demonstrating learned optimization can outperform hand-designed heuristics; however, this operates on discrete gate sequences rather than continuous pulses.
 Recently, Zhang~\emph{et al.}\ introduced metaQctrl~\citep{zhang2025meta}, achieving 99.99\% fidelity under parameter uncertainty, but without scaling laws predicting \emph{when} or \emph{by how much} adaptation helps.
 Our work is complementary in that we derive explicit scaling laws that quantify these relationships as functions of gradient steps $K$, task variance $\sigma_\tau^2$, and landscape curvature $\mu$.